CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY • USA • GOALS•July 2018

 Many scholars have taken up that challenge.
 Their concepts and first principles have become my building blocks… gifts from Pythagoras to Plato, from Martin Rees, John Barrow, Roger Penrose, and James Stein to so many others.

 Yet, the two most-luminous Standard Models are well-removed from our 202 doublings.
-Very few of our most-distinguished scholars have wrestled with this simple mathematical model because it is primarily of the very early universe (Notations 1-197 and the first 363 million years) where very little is known because the Big Bang theory has blocked our creativity.
-Everyone is confused by the convergence of so many things and variables within what appears to be the very small space, the CERN-level of measurement.
-Here, within our simple model, this very small space is considered Notations 65, 66, and 67.
+Very few of our most-distinguished scholars have wrestled with this simple mathematical model because it is primarily of the very early universe (Notations 1-197 and the first 363 million years) where very little is known because the Big Bang theory has blocked our view and limited our creative engagements.
+When the big bang is considered the key part of the beginning, everyone gets confused.
+There has to be a convergence of too many things and variables within what appears to be too small a space at too hot a temperature.
+Within our simple model, this very small space is considered Notations 65, 66, and 67.
 Each is twice as large as the prior.
-And, to give our scholars even more breathing room, there are the preceding 64 notations (doublings or steps or discrete groups).
+And, giving our scholars even more breathing room, there are the preceding 64 notations (doublings or steps or discrete groups) down to the Planck base units.

-Once the outlines of this model are considered worth the time to explore, a new day will dawn in the sciences.
+Once the outlines of this model are considered worth the time to explore, I truly believe that a new day could dawn in the sciences.

 So, let’s either debunk those 64 or subject them to unmerciful testing.
 There are literally millions of formulas with which to work.
 Either they work together or they don’t.
 My bet is that they do work together and this site is ready to encourage the best of the best to test these numbers.
 Thank you.